damanbaird/EMTdubLZ/README.md

 pronounced: E M T (double) Z

-This is one of the BEST and cheapest ways to get a metal frame and stiffen up your Anet A8 (or other similar printer).
+This is one of the BEST and cheapest ways to get a metal framed 3D printer.

 2x10' of 3/4" EMT tubing ( you'll have a good length left over for other fun projects !)- $16 75x #10x3/4 metal self-tapping screws - $11 (https://amzn.to/3cyaun0)